TALO: Pushing 3D Vision Foundation Models Towards Globally Consistent Online Reconstruction

 \subsection{Trajectory Evaluation}

-We evaluate camera trajectory accuracy on Waymo~\cite{waymo} and nuScenes~\cite{nuScenes} using all cameras, as summarized in Table~\ref{tab:waymo_traj} and Table~\ref{tab:nuscenes_traj}.
-Our proposed TALO achieves the best results across all datasets and backbones, \textbf{with zero failure cases}.
+We evaluate camera trajectory accuracy on Waymo~\cite{waymo} (5 cameras) and nuScenes~\cite{nuScenes} (6 cameras).
+As summarized in Table~\ref{tab:waymo_traj} and Table~\ref{tab:nuscenes_traj}, our proposed TALO achieves the best results across all datasets and backbones, \textbf{with zero failure cases}.
 The average ATE remains consistently around $\sim$1\,m on both datasets for all tested backbones.
 More importantly, rotational accuracy improves substantially.
 For instance, on Waymo, our method reduces RRE from 0.71$^\circ$ (VGGT-Long~\cite{vggtlong}) to only 0.14$^\circ$, achieving nearly a $\mathbf{5\times}$ improvement.
 As shown in Fig.~\ref{fig:comp}, RRE better reflects trajectory deviation than ATE.
 In the two visualized examples, VGGT-Long produces trajectories with noticeable directional drift, despite similar ATE values, while our TALO preserves the correct orientation, leading to much lower RRE.
 In contrast, the $\mathrm{SL}(4)$ alignment used in VGGT-SLAM~\cite{vggtslam} exhibits extreme instability in such outdoor, long-trajectory scenarios, failing in over 60\% of the tested sequences.
 Most failures are caused by divergence or collapse, as illustrated in Fig.~\ref{fig:comp}.

-In contrast, the $\mathrm{SL}(4)$ alignment used in VGGT-SLAM~\cite{vggtslam} exhibits extreme instability in such outdoor, long-trajectory scenarios with small submap sizes, failing in over 60\% of the tested sequences.
-Most failures are caused by divergence or collapse, as illustrated in Fig.~\ref{fig:comp}.
-This instability arises from its excessive projective degrees of freedom, which allow highly distorted and even implausible transformations; once such a transformation occurs, it propagates to subsequent submaps, corrupting the entire trajectory.
-The $\mathrm{Sim}(3)$ alignment in VGGT-Long~\cite{vggtlong} demonstrates higher robustness, with only a single failed case, but Fig.~\ref{fig:comp} shows that in the absence of loop closure, it tends to accumulate noticeable trajectory drift over long sequences.